dynamsoft-docs/capture-vision-docs-mobile/programming/cordova/api-reference/interface-barcode-result.md

     // The barcode text.
     barcodeText: string;

-    // The Base64 string that stores the barcode byte.
+    // The Base64 string that stores the barcode bytes.
-    barcodeByte: string;
+    barcodeBytes: string;

     // Barcode type in string.
     barcodeFormatString: string;